John 3: Verse 18–21

-Jesus baptizes (3:22-36)
+Jesus baptizes (verses 22–24)

-In the second part of the chapter, Jesus goes with his disciples into the land of Judea, the region round about Jerusalem, presumably towards the River Jordan, and remains there and baptizes.
-John the Baptist is also baptizing people nearby, at Aenon, near Salim, because water was abundant there, and people continued coming for baptism.
+Following this discussion, Jesus goes with his disciples into the land of Judea, the region round about Jerusalem, presumably towards the River Jordan, although no specific location is mentioned.
+He remains there and baptizes.
+John the Baptist is also baptizing people nearby, at Aenon, near Salim, "because water was abundant there", and people continue coming for baptism.
+The shadow of John's future imprisonment is cast in verse 24, although John's Gospel makes no further reference to his arrest.